Have you struggled to increase your website traffic, even though you’ve tried every “method” out there?

 Tip #6: Make it easy to highlight and share parts of your content

-Have you ever read an article and then found a section of the article — a paragraph, a quote, or multimedia — that really resonated with you and that you felt had to be shared, only to have to scroll to the beginning of the article to find a share button (or to realize there’s no share button at all)?
+Have you ever read an article and then found a section of the article — a paragraph, a quote, or multimedia — that really resonated with you and that you felt had to be shared.
+Then you scrolled to the beginning of the article to find a share button or realized that there’s no share button at all?

 You can make sharing your content extremely easy by highlighting, or by making it easy to highlight and share, part of your content.